ericfarng/yaed-java/README.md

 1. The canny edge detector is not ported from the reference ellipse implementation.
 An unrelated implementation was found instead.
 However, the automatic high/low threshold option was taken from the ellipse implementation and added to this one.
-2. The 'distanceToEllipseContour' parameter is used to see if the pixel is close to the ellipse formula. the original paper has it as 0.1, but changing to 0.5 gives much better results on my synthetic ellipse test.
-I don't know why this is happening.
-3. The paper detects straight lines was done using an oriented bounding box and checking its width.
+2. The paper detects straight lines was done using an oriented bounding box and checking its width.
 Instead, an axis-oriented bounding box was used and points were checked for distance from the diagonal.
-4. In the reference implementation, finding parallel chords across two arcs was done by picking one point, then binary searching for a matching point with the closest slope.
+3. In the reference implementation, finding parallel chords across two arcs was done by picking one point, then binary searching for a matching point with the closest slope.
 In this implementation, after the binary search narrowed down to two points, a matching point was interpolated to get the exact slope.